Kurorin-fs/Kuro_B787-8_Installer/index.md

 Patch it from the Installer.

 ## Some Sounds are missing
-- Disable Custom SoundPack in the Installer and reinstall.
+- Disable Custom SoundPack in the Installer and reinstall B787-8
 - All Soundpacks released before AAU2 Update(1.33.8.0,  Date: June 23th, 2023) are no longer compatible.
 (So if you’re FTSim’ user, you need to update Soundpacks newer than v1.49)